Best Time to Visit Seoul: When to Go & Weather Guide

 When is spring in Seoul?

-Spring in Seoul is from mid-March until June.
+Spring in Seoul is from mid-March to June.

 What to expect in spring

 After snapping out of a cold winter, Seoul is an absolute delight to visit in spring.
-As a shoulder season, spring in Seoul has got a lot going for it.
-Around the beginning of April, the Seoul cherry blossoms start to bloom.
-The blossoms leave the city’s parks bathed in a blanket of delicate pink flowers.
+As a shoulder season, spring has got a lot going for it.
+Around the beginning of April, the Seoul cherry blossoms start to bloom, leaving the city’s parks bathed in a blanket of delicate pink flowers.
 The temperatures are also quite pleasant in spring.
 Averages inch into the teens as summer approaches.

 What to wear in spring